 - Lime zest (to sprinkle on top)

 - Desiccated coconut (to sprinkle on top)

 Preheat the oven to 180'C and grease and line a pound loaf tin.
-Mix the butter, sugar and lime juice in a large mixing bowl using an electric whisk until pale and fluffy.
-Add the eggs and mix again until combined.
+Mix the butter, sugar and lime zest in a large mixing bowl using an electric whisk until pale and fluffy.
+Add the eggs and milk and mix again until combined.

 Add the flour, desiccated coconut and xantham gum to the mixture and fold in using a wooden spoon or spatula.
 Once combined, pour the mixture into the baking tin and smooth out.

 Bake for 45-50 minutes, until a skewer inserted in the middle comes out clean.
 Remove the cake from the oven and place (still in the tin) on a cooling rack for 10-15 minutes while you make the syrup.

 Mix the caster sugar and lime juice for the syrup in a small saucepan.
 Heat on a low heat, stirring until the caster sugar has dissolved.
 While the cake is still warm, prick it with a skewer all over and then use a spoon to cover the cake in the warm syrup.
 Do this spoon-by-spoon to ensure an even coverage and let it all soak in.

 Leave the cake to cool completely.
 Once cool, make the icing by sifting the icing sugar into a bowl and gradually adding the lime juice until you get the desired consistency (I like mine nice and thick!).
 Pour over using a spoon (tip: start in the middle of the cake to get a lovely drip effect as it runs out and over the edges).
 Sprinkle with lime zest and some extra desiccated coconut, leave to set and then serve.